Top results

 • Support the next teaching cohort: take every opportunity to mentor Early Career Teachers (ECTs) as this gives you an opportunity to regularly observe a colleague and give feedback.
 Document your reflective process to show critical thinking.

-• Your appraisal targets: review these regularly, not just before mid-year or end of year reviews.
+• Your appraisal targets: review these regularly, not just before mid-year or end-of-year reviews.
 Evidence impact along the way.

 • Seek out support: who in your current school is carrying out the roles you are aspiring to?
 Tap into their expertise and cross-reference the skills they think are most vital for the job with your own experience.